eProsima/Fast-DDS-docs/docs/fastdds/use_cases/tcp/tcp_with_multicast_discovery.rst

 ==========================================

-The following snippets show how to configure *Fast DDS* |DomainParticipants| to run the :ref:`PDP discovery<disc_phases>` phase over UDP multicast, and communicate application data over a :ref:`transport_tcp_tcp` transport.
+The following snippets show how to configure *Fast DDS* |DomainParticipants| to run the :ref:`PDP discovery<disc_phases>` phase over UDP multicast and communicate application data over a :ref:`transport_tcp_tcp` transport.
 With this approach, applications managing large samples can benefit from transmitting their data over TCP, while at the same time have the flexibility of automatic discovery.